WardBrian/togglelog/README.md

 # togglelog - an OCaml PPX extension for zero-cost debug logging

+**This was an experiment and my first PPX driver.
+Further development is currently unlikely.**

 This is a [PPX extension](https://ocaml.org/docs/metaprogramming) for OCaml that allows you to add logging to your code which is completely removed at compile time in release builds.

-This was an experiment and my first PPX driver.
-Further development is currently unlikely.

 ## Example